Olosko23/Blog-Server/README.md

 2. **MongoDB:** A NoSQL database that offers flexibility in data storage, particularly well-suited for managing blog posts and user-related information.

-3. **Node.js:** An open-source, cross-platform JavaScript runtime environment that enables server-side scripting, facilitating the execution of server-side logic.
+3. **Node.js:** An open-source, cross-platform JavaScript runtime environment that enables server-side scripting, facilitating the execution of server-side logic

 ### Getting Started